 You can read more about our impact on individual project pages and in our three research reports.

-Over the last three years alone People United has:
+Over the last four years People United has:

 People United pioneers work that engages marginalised communities and they lead rigorous research on the social benefits of the arts.
 They are generous in sharing knowledge … here and at a national level.
 Tony Witton Arts & Culture Manager, Kent County Council